 - Emergency department director, Orange Park Medical Center, Orange Park, Fla.

 - Registered nurse, neuro ICU, Loyola University Medical Center

 What major should I choose at North Central College?

 A degree in Psychology, Health Science, Neuroscience, Exercise Science or Biology is recommended unless you have a strong interest in another major.

-Another option, though less popular, is to complete the entrance requirements for Bachelor of Science in Nursing (BSN) programs, usually in 2-3 years at North Central, and then if accepted to the BSN program complete your bachelor's degree there.
-North Central does not have any affiliation agreements with BSN programs.
+- Take the entrance requirements for Bachelor of Science in Nursing (BSN) programs in 2-3 years at North Central, apply to BSN programs and if accepted complete your bachelor's degree at that college.

 What prerequisite courses do nursing programs require?